pollen-robotics/poulpe_ethercat_controller/ethercat_controller/README.md

 ### Mailbox PDOs (optional)

-Mailbox PDOs are used to establish a communication between the master and the slave devices that implements a handshake, ensuring that the data is read and written properly.
+In some cases, using the mailbox PDOs is a better strategy than the watchdog.
+The mailbox PDOs are used to establish a communication between the master and the slave devices that implements a handshake, ensuring that the data is read and written properly.
 If the slave has not written the data, the master will not read the old data but will read zeros.

 This feature is used in the `ethercat_controller` crate to ensure that the slave is operational aand it sends the data in real-time.
 If the slave does not write the data in some predefined time (by default is 1s), the master will consider the slave not operational and will fail.

+In the firmware_poulpe v1.0 the mailbox PDOs are used for the status data and are sent from the slave to the master at the frequency of around 10Hz.
 <img src="../docs/mailbox.png">

-The mailbox PDOs are sent from the slave to the master at the frequency of around 10Hz.
+Fromt the firmware version v1.5 the mailbox PDOs are no longer used and the status data is sent through the regular PDOs and SDOs.

 ### SDO support